niskii/magickfest/server/tools/README.md

 The script can also be runned directly in the folder of the audio file and it will create the same "sets" structure inside the folder.
 This structure can then be merged with other 'sets' folders.

+The set.json has to be filled with details about the title, author and coverfile.